Low-Precision Training of Large Language Models: Methods, Challenges, and Opportunities: Extended Method Inventory for Fixed-Point and Integer Training

 \subsection{Integer Training}

 Most existing low-precision training methods primarily employ integer formats, with research efforts focusing on different aspects of the training pipeline.
-To provide a structured overview, we categorize integer training approaches into three primary types: \begin{itemize} \item \textbf{General integer training}, which applies quantization to weights, activations, and gradients throughout the training process; \item \textbf{Optimizer-targeted integer training}, which focuses on quantizing optimizer states such as momentum to reduce memory consumption; \item \textbf{Communication-targeted integer training}, which aims to enhance the efficiency of distributed training by quantizing the weights or gradients exchanged between devices. \end{itemize}
+To provide a structured overview, we categorize integer training approaches into three primary types: \begin{itemize} \item \textbf{General integer training}, which applies quantization to weights, activations, and gradients throughout the training process; \item \textbf{Optimizer-targeted integer training}, which focuses on quantizing optimizer states such as momentum to reduce memory consumption; \item \textbf{Communication-targeted integer training}, which aims to enhance the efficiency of distributed training by quantizing the weights or gradients exchanged between devices. \end{itemize} Across these branches, the literature evolves from showing that end-to-end integer training is feasible to identifying which tensors, states, and communications need special treatment under aggressive quantization.